 Usually, I try to do a lot of pop tunes, Disney, chord charts, really anything the student is interested in.
 For several years I held a studio-wide outdoor picnic performance and it was fun to play that kind of music in that environment.

 The 6 lessons in 7 weeks have worked perfectly for me ever since I’ve opened my studio.
 Depending on how my late July looks, I’ve even done 6 lessons over 8 weeks or 7 lessons over 8 weeks.

 It’s nice to give flexibility to families in the Summer and I prefer to have a lighter schedule myself.
 Because of my preference for a light summer, I also do not require students to take summer lessons.
 I strongly recommend it for the first 3 years but don’t require it.

 If they opt not to take summer lessons, however, I have a $30 non-refundable holding fee to keep their spot for fall lessons.
 I can’t replace my income for those two months if they don’t take lessons because I can’t take on new students for which I don’t have space in the fall.
 This is a great way to still have a little extra income while maintaining a lighter summer schedule.

 The summer tuition fee is paid for in one payment (due by the first lesson) however, on occasion, if a family requests, I will let them make it in two payments.
 My fee is the same “per lesson” rate as the school term although I don’t advertise “per lesson” rates – that’s just how I calculate my fees.

-I only advertise an all-encompassing rate – so an annual rate for the school term and a summer rate.
+My rates are listed as an annual tuition rate.
+More specifically, a school year rate and then a separate summer rate.
 From there, they have payment options of annual, semester, or monthly.
-I think it’s good to keep the focus on the big picture fee and not on the per month (and especially not a per lesson) fee.
+I think it’s good to keep the focus on the big picture fee rather than on a per month (and especially not a per lesson) fee.

 I hope this helps and let me know if you have any more questions!